Ways to Use Photos in Your Celebration

 Favor Them with Frames

 Give picture frames as favors.
 Find unique old frames at antique stores, or buy matching, elegant silver ones.
-If you have more eclectic taste, you're sure to find frames that suit you -- in places from Walgreen's to upscale gift shops.
-Or choose simple frames and decorate them yourself with ribbon or glitter or a mosaic of old, cut-up photos.
 In the frames?
-If you can dig 'em up, (and are having a small celebration) put a photo of you or your fiance with each guest in them, so every guest's favor includes a picture of them and you!
+If you can dig them up, (and are having a small celebration) put a photo of you or your partner with each guest in them, so every guest's favor includes a picture of them and you.

 On Being Married ...

 Start an Anniversary Album